mldock/mldock/README.md

-# MLDock
+# MLDOCK
 A docker tool that helps put machine learning in places that empower ml developers

 <p align="center">
  <img src="https://github.com/SheldonGrant/mldock/blob/main/images/mldock-hero-image.jpg" width="250" alt="mldock hero image">
 </p>

-## What is MLDock?
+## What is MLDOCK?
-MLDock builds in conveniences and the power of docker and frames it around the core machine learning tasks related to production.
+MLDOCK builds in conveniences and the power of docker and frames it around the core machine learning tasks related to production.

-As a tool this means MLDock's goals are:
+As a tool this means MLDOCK's goals are:
 - Provide tooling to improve the ML development workflow. ✅
 - Enable portability of ml code betwen platforms and vendors (Sagemaker, AI Platform, Kubernetes, other container services). ✅
 - Lower the barrier to entry by developing containers from templates. ✅